github/developer.github.com/content/v3/gists.md

 <div class="alert">
   <p>
-    <strong>Note</strong>: All files from the previous version of the gist are carried over by default if not included in the hash.
-Deletes can be performed by including the filename with a `null` hash.
+    <strong>Note</strong>: All files from the previous version of the gist are carried over by default if not included in the object.
+Deletes can be performed by including the filename with a `null` value.
 	</p>
 </div>